-Clark County Watersheds
+Chapter 1 - Clark County Watersheds

+Greetings and welcome to a new virtual adventure!
 Did you know that you can learn about and explore so much of our county's nature from your device?
 What a great way to get to know our watersheds before heading out to explore!

-Here's what we are going to do - first, follow this link: https://tinyurl.com/ykdu373k
+Here's what we are going to do - first, follow this link: https://arcg.is/iGXrq

-Next, explore the Clark County Watersheds chapter to learn the basics of watersheds, how land and water work together to create important habitats, and fun facts about YOUR watershed!
+Next, explore the Clark County Watersheds chapter to learn the basics of watersheds, how land and water work together to create important habitat, and ways that YOU can help protect Clark County's watersheds!

 - 1. What is a watershed?
 Hint: Watch the video in the 'What is a watershed?' section.

 - a.
 An area of land that drains to a common stream, river or lake.

 - b.
 A shed that holds water.

 - c.
 A place in the forest where water comes from.

 - 2. How many miles of streams are in Clark County?
-Hint: Look in the 'Clark County streams' section.
+Hint: Look in the 'Our streams' section.

 - a.
 1,000 miles

 - b.
 2,000 miles

 - c.
 More than 2,400 miles

 - 3. What is the largest watershed that is entirely in Clark County?
-Hint: Watersheds along the border of Clark County also include land in other counties.
+Hint: Watersheds along the border of Clark County also encompass other counties.

 - a.
 Burnt Bridge Creek

 - b.
 Salmon Creek

 - c.
 East Fork Lewis River

 - 4. Which watershed is Fifth Plain Creek a part of?
 Hint: This watershed drains into the Washougal River just before meeting with the Columbia River.

 - a.
 West Slope

 - b.
 Gibbons Creek

 - c.
 Lacamas Watershed

 - 5. What river flows southwest through Clark County for its final 12 miles?
 Hint: Most of this 33-mile river is in Skamania County.

 - a.
 Washougal River

 - b.
 East Fork Lewis River

 - c.
 North Fork Lewis River

 - 6. Which creek flows directly into Vancouver Lake?
 Hint: This creek is in the most urbanized watershed in the county.

 - a.
 Salmon Creek

 - b.
 Burnt Bridge Creek

 - c.
 Gee Creek

-- 7. What do we call the watershed that is comprised of four unconnected smaller creeks?
-Hint: The creeks include Gee, Whipple, Flume and Allen Canyon.
+- 7. How many square miles is the Columbia River drainage basin?
+Hint: Look in the 'What's your watershed?' section.

 - a.
-West Slope the key is in the hint Gee, Whipple, Flume and Allen Canyon creeks make up West Slope
+193,000 square miles

 - b.
-Gibbons Creek
+258,000 square miles

 - c.
-Columbia Slope

-8. How many square miles is the Columbia River drainage basin?
-Hint: Look in the 'Your watershed' section.

-- b.
-193,000 square miles

-- c.
-258,000 square miles

-- d.
 312,000 square miles

 - 8. What watershed do you live in?
 Hint: Go to the 'What's your watershed?' section and click on the magnifying glass in the upper left corner of the map to input your address.

 - 9. What subwatershed do you live in?
 Hint: After you've found your watershed, go to that section and click on the magnifying glass in the upper left corner of the map to input your address.

 - 10. Which is a tributary, or subwatershed, of the North Fork Lewis River?

 - a.
 Tenny Creek

 - b.
 Campen Creek

 - c.
 Cedar Creek